Classifying signatures: search, gather, and lca methods.

 The output below is the CSV output for a fictional metagenome.

 The first column, f_unique_to_query, is the fraction of the database match that is unique with respect to the original query.
 It will always decrease as you get more matches.
 The sum of f_unique_to_query across all rows is what is reported in by gather as the fraction of query k-mers hit by the recovered matches (unweighted) and should never be greater than 1!
+This column should be used in any analysis that needs to avoid double-counting matches.

 The second column, f_match_orig, is how much of the match is in the original query.
 For this fictional metagenome, each match is entirely contained in the original query.
 This is the number you would get by running sourmash search --containment <match> <metagenome>.